-This museum can call itself the most important and largest of the Netherlands.
+This is the largest museum in the Netherlands, and could be considered the most important.
 There are about 200 rooms filled with over one million objects from collections of 17th century Dutch masters.
-The collection also includes Italian masters and Asian art.
-Of course the masterpiece is Rembrandt’s ‘Night Watch’.
+The collection also includes Asian art and works of Italian masters.
+The most famous masterpiece in the Rijksmuseum is Rembrandt’s ‘Night Watch’.

-The Amsterdam wallen is a collective term for a number of streets in the oldest part of Amsterdam.
-This place between the Warmoesstraat and Zeedijk is where many prostitutes do their business in a small room, which can be seen from behind the window.
-The window is often decorated with red bulbs and is also characterized for this neighborhood, hence the name “Red Light District”.
+The Amsterdam Wallen is a collective term for a number of streets in the oldest part of Amsterdam.
+This place, between the Warmoesstraat and Zeedijk, is where many prostitutes do their business in small rooms, which can be seen through the windows.
+Their windows are often decorated with red bulbs, characteristic of this neighborhood, hence the name “Red Light District”.

 Discover the nightlife of Amsterdam with one ticket

-With an Amsterdam Nightlife Ticket you can experience the Nightlife of Amsterdam up till 7 days unlimited for €10.
+With an Amsterdam Nightlife Ticket you can experience the Nightlife of Amsterdam unlimited for 7 days, for €10.
 You can hop between nightclubs, nightlife experiences, benefit from welcome drinks and take your nights out to the next level in Amsterdam.
 For tickets and more information click here

 This beautiful park is named after the poet and playwriter Joost van den Vondel, a statue of whom stands in the park.
-This park is not only for the citizens of Amsterdam a much visited park, but also for tourists.
+This park is visited regularly by locals and tourists alike.
 Each year approximately 10 million people visit it.
-Many of these visitors go to, for example, the outdoor theater or concerts.
+In the park, outdoor concerts are held and there is an outdoor theatre.

 The Amsterdam Dungeon

 This attraction takes you back 500 years into the creepy history of the city.
-Lots of information will pass, as the dark secrets of Rembrandt and the executioner Peter Title Mann are shown.
-You have to be a brave to enter.
+Here the dark secrets of Rembrandt and the executioner Peter Title Mann are shown.
+You have to be brave to enter.